DHS Infrastructure Protection and Disaster Management Division

 The Infrastructure Protection and Disaster Management Division (IDD) is a division of the Science and Technology Directorate of the United States Department of Homeland Security.
 Within the Homeland Security Advanced Research Projects Agency, IDD develops technologies to improve and increase the United States' strategic preparedness response to natural and man-made threats through situational awareness, emergency response capabilities, and critical infrastructure protection.

 Overview

-The 2007 High Priority Technical Needs Brochure published by Homeland Security defines critical focus areas for Infrastructure and Geophysical research, falling primarily under the categories of "incident management":
+A brochure published by the United States Department of Homeland Security (DHS) Science and Technology Directorate titled High-Priority Technology Needs (May 2009) identifies technical needs for infrastructure and geophysical research, with several items grouped under the functional area of "incident management".
+These include: